HardenChris/reading-notes/code_301/read_11.md

 * SQL database are called Relational Database (RDBMS) vs NoSQL are called non-relational/distributed database.

-* SQL database are based on tables vs NoSQL are based on document based, graph database, key-value pairs, wide-column stores.
+* SQL databases are based on tables vs NoSQL are based on document-based, graph databases, key-value pairs, wide-column stores.

-* SQL database have predefined schema vs NoSQL   are dynamic schema  for data that is unstructured.
+* SQL databases have a predefined schema vs NoSQL is a dynamic schema for data that is unstructured.

-* SQL database are scaled vertically vs NoSQL which scaled horizontally.
+* SQL databases are scaled vertically vs NoSQL which is scaled horizontally.

-* SQL data base use Structured Query Language (SQL) for manipulating and defining the data vs NoSQL  queries are focused on collections of documents.
+* SQL databases use Structured Query Language (SQL) for manipulating and defining the data vs NoSQL queries are focused on collections of documents.

 * What kind of data is a good fit for an SQL database?
   * data which is displayed as numbers and rows or heavy duty transactional type applications.